Jantero93/forum/README.md

 - Images can be attached to posts
 - Long term goal: Put this application running on AWS or Azure

-**On dev and prod environments automatically is generated admin user for testing purposes**
+**On dev and local (docker) environments automatically is generated admin user for testing purposes**
 Username: admin, password: root

 ---